Considering a visit to SeaWorld? Here are all the best tips for visiting SeaWorld Orlando… and how to plan the ultimate SeaWorld day for your family!

 SeaWorld Orlando offers add-ons in addition to park admission.
 One of which is the Quick Queue Unlimited.
 This add-on is comparable to the FastPass system at Walt Disney World or the Express Pass Unlimited at Universal Studios Orlando or Universal Islands of Adventure.

-It’s pass that allows unlimited front of the line access to the most popular attractions at SeaWorld Orlando including: Mako, Manta, Kraken, Antarctica: Empire of the Penguin, Infinity Falls, and Journey to Atlantis.
+Its pass allows the unlimited front-of-the-line access to the most popular attractions at SeaWorld Orlando including Mako, Manta, Kraken, Antarctica: Empire of the Penguin, Infinity Falls, and Journey to Atlantis.

 We made the decision to purchase TWO of the Quick Queue Unlimited passes.
 One for my husband and one for my oldest son as they were the ones who would get the most use out of the passes so they could hop on the thrill rides without waiting.